INFO490/assignments/hw5/hw5.markdown

 #### Function: main()

 After installing the required packages, open up the template and take a look at the `main()` function.
-You have to get Twitter OAuth credientials and obtain API access at [https://dev.twitter.com/apps](https://dev.twitter.com/apps) as detailed in Chapter 1 of _Mining the Social Web 2nd Edition_ by Matthew A. Russell (hereafter refered to as simply the book), and fill in your OAuth credentials in place of the empty strings.
+You have to get Twitter OAuth credentials and obtain API access at [https://dev.twitter.com/apps](https://dev.twitter.com/apps) as detailed in Chapter 1 of _Mining the Social Web 2nd Edition_ by Matthew A. Russell (hereafter referred to as simply the book), and fill in your OAuth credentials in place of the empty strings.

 The rest of the `main()` function is already written for you, and you don't have to do anything here, although I encourage you to spend some time to understand the big picture.